56quarters/killer/README.md

 * `--disable-kill` Don't send a final `SIGKILL` after repeatedly sending `SIGTERM`
 * `PID` Process ID to send signals to.
 Calling user must have permission to send signals to this process.
-If the process does not exist, `killer` will immediately exit successfully.
+If the process does not exist, `killer` will immediately exit with an error status.

 ### Exit Codes

 * `killer` will exit with status code `0` if it was able to successfully stop a process.
-If the pid of a non-existent process is given, this will be treated as a success.
-* `killer` will exit with status code `1` if a signal could not be sent (due to permission errors) or if the process did not stop in time.
+* `killer` will exit with status code `1` if invalid input was supplied, if the process does not exist, if a signal could not be sent (due to permission errors), or if the process did not stop in time.

 ## Motivation